Stewardship Fund Grants

 Stewardship Fund Grants support public efforts to manage stormwater, control pollution and improve water quality and habitat.
-The MWMO offers three types of Stewardship Fund Grants for eligible applicants, with grant awards ranging from a maximum of $3,000 to $50,000, depending on the nature of the project.

 - Develop partnerships with community organizations

 - Protect or improve the quality of water, habitat, and natural resources

 - Build community understanding, knowledge, and initiative related to water, habitat, and natural resource issues and solutions

 Applicants are strongly encouraged to read our Eligibility Requirements and Frequently Asked Questions and contact the MWMO and/or attend an information session to discuss ideas and ask questions in advance of submitting an application.